Super-Chief: Jon Standing Bear

-A new Super-Chief is introduced in 52 Week 22.
-A young Native American veteran and ex-con named Jon Standing Bear travels to Metropolis.
-He saves a young girl named Sierra from sexual assault by throwing a sleazeball through the window of their bus.
-No charges are pressed because the man already had a rape conviction.

-Jon attends the funeral of his estranged father.
-Before his death of a liver disease, Jon's father had been caring for Jon's grandfather.
-Both had been upset with Jon, claiming he'd neglected his heritage and his obligations.
-Saying Jon is the last of the line, Jon's grandfather charges him with the duty of becoming Super-Chief.
-Per the old man's request, Jon suffocates his grandfather, releasing him from life, and takes the meteorite fragment.
+A new Super-Chief, Jon Standing Bear, is introduced in 52 #22.
+He is a young Native American veteran and ex-con who is chosen to succeed his grandfather as Super-Chief.
+Jon's father and grandfather are both upset with him, claiming he has neglected his heritage and his obligations.
+Saying Jon is the last of the line, Jon's grandfather charges him with becoming Super-Chief.
+Per his request, Jon kills his grandfather by suffocating him and takes the meteorite fragment.

-Super-Chief joins an effort by Firestorm to found a new Justice League of America.
-In its first mission, the "JLA" attempt to settle a chronal disruption created by the now-villainous robot majordomo of Booster Gold, Skeets.
-Skeets kills Super-Chief, and Jon ends up in an otherworldly location.
-An elder named Flying Stag, apparently the original Super-Chief, indicates that Jon is no longer among the living and repossesses the amulet.
+Super-Chief joins a new version of the Justice League founded by Firestorm.
+However, he is killed by Booster Gold's robot Skeets, who Mister Mind has possessed and used as a cocoon.
+Jon ends up in an otherworldly location, where an elder named Flying Stag, apparently the original Super-Chief, reclaims his amulet.
 Flying Stag admonishes Jon's ignorance of the price that must be paid for magic.
 Railing about his failures, Jon disappears into a vortex of clouds.

-Super-Chief's corpse appears as a Black Lantern in the Blackest Night series.

-After the 52 series was over, writer Grant Morrison stated: "If there had been space in the last issue I would have included a coda to the Super-Chief story.
-I had plans for Jon Standing Bear's return but we couldn't fit them in when issue #52 went from 52 pages to 40.
-I'm sure he'll turn up somewhere else".
+In Blackest Night, Super-Chief returns as a Black Lantern.
+52 writer Grant Morrison planned to have Super-Chief permanently resurrected, but was unable to fit it into the story.

 Saganowahna of Wisconsin

 At the beginning of Superman #709, a new young Super-Chief is seen thanking Superman for an assist on capturing runaway supervillains in the Colorado desert.
 Superman refers to him as "Saganowahna" and the young man claims that he gains his powers from a "manitou stone" he wears around his wrist; he claims that some believe the stone to be Kryptonian in origin, though Superman is skeptical of the idea.
-Evidently, the powers have a set time limit for daily use.
-The stone later proves to be a fragment of a Kryptonian sunstone that Superman scattered through time.
+The stone is later revealed to be a fragment of a Kryptonian sunstone that Superman scattered through time.
+Super-Chief accepts membership in Superman's new team, the Supermen of America.

-Saganowahna wears a uniform consisting of a red jacket with a yellow symbol on the back, a white shirt, black tights, and red boots.
-He is a Native American man who wears a mohawk.
-It is insinuated that Saganowahna is a Wisconsin native, because he invites Superman to visit Green Bay the next time the Metropolis Meteors play against the Green Bay Packers.

-This new Super-Chief later accepts membership in Superman's new team, the Supermen of America.